-Truck Under ride crashes
+Truck Under Ride Crashes

 Our office just favorably settled another motor vehicle accident where our client drove into the side of an 18 wheeler trailer at night.
 Unfortunately this one in a series of cases that our office has handled with similar facts.
 Our clients have run into the side of an 18 wheeler trailer at night, in a dark rural area and the investigating police agencies have blames our clients for driver inattention.
 These accidents happen because the 18 wheeler tractor is facing the oncoming traffic and appear to the oncoming driver to be where they are supposed to be.
 The lights from the cab of the truck blind the driver and the trailer is impossible to see until it’s well past too late to avoid the collision.